Die Nibelungen (1966–67 film): Part 1: Siegfried

 However, Siegfried arrives among the Burgundians and falls in love with Kriemhild, sister of King Gunther.
 After he helps King Gunther to repel an invasion of the King of Saxony, whom he takes prisoner, Gunther can no longer refuse Kriemhild's hand to Siegfried.
 One of his vassals, Hagen von Tronje, a man in black with an iron helm adorned with raven's feathers, makes a proposal: Siegfried will marry Kriemhild if he helps Gunther to obtain the hand of Brunhild.
 Using his strength and his magical helm, Siegfried helps Gunther to defeat Brunhild in the three trials that she imposes to her suitors.
-After returning to Worms and celebrating the double wedding, Brunhild resists the king's avance on their wedding night, so that Gunther is forced to ask again help from Siegfried: using his helm, he overpowers Brunhild and removes her magic belt, source of her power.
+After returning to Worms and celebrating the double wedding, Brunhild resists the king's advances on their wedding night, so that Gunther is forced to ask again help from Siegfried: using his helm, he overpowers Brunhild and removes her magic belt, source of her power.

 However, Kriemhild discovers what happened and, jealous of Brunhild's status as queen and rival for Siegfried's heart, she reveals in public to the new queen of the Burgundians the role played by Siegfried.
 Outraged, Brunhild demands the death of Siegfried from Gunther.
 A hunting party is organized and Kriemhild, thinking to protect her husband, shows Hagen where her husband's vulnerable spot is by sewing a cross on his tunic.
 Hagen points Siegfried to a spring of fresh water and hits him in his vulnerable spot with a javelin.
 Despite Kriemhild's despair, the Burgundian princes protect Hagen.
 She then swears that she will have no rest until Siegfried's murderer is punished.